Plating Medical Technology

 The Continued Improvements of Medical Technology and Quality of Life

-Nowhere is this more evident than the advances made for medical technology.
+The rate of technological advancements in medicine continue at a break-neck pace.
 Medical technology now has boundless potential where new and more elaborate discoveries are made every single day.
 For example, the switch to magnesium based orthopedic devices affords biodegradability for implants, which removes the need for excess surgery to remove the implanted device.
 Even things like the sanitation techniques used for devices like stethoscopes and surgical clamps have improved by leaps and bounds, offering healthier and safer options for patients and healthcare professionals.